Jamie Winborn

-Jamie Winborn (born May 14, 1979) is a former American football linebacker.
-He was drafted by the San Francisco 49ers in the second round of the 2001 NFL Draft.
-He played college football at Vanderbilt.
+Jamie Winborn (born May 14, 1979) is an American former professional football player who was a linebacker in the National Football League (NFL).
+He was selected by the San Francisco 49ers in the second round of the 2001 NFL draft.
+He played college football for the Vanderbilt Commodores.

-Winborn has also played for the Jacksonville Jaguars, Tampa Bay Buccaneers, Denver Broncos, Atlanta Falcons and Houston Texans.
+Winborn also played for the Jacksonville Jaguars, Tampa Bay Buccaneers, Denver Broncos, Atlanta Falcons, and Houston Texans.